-Chart of the Month – December 2012 – Design within a Design
+Design within a Design

-The title of this Chart of the Month is "Design within a Design."
+The title of this Power Chart is "Design within a Design."
 This is because you're going to create a design with graphic objects (in this case hexagons) and then import photographs to complete the overall design.
 You might even want to create a "Design within a Design within a Design" by importing a photograph into a small hexagon and placing it over the large photograph that is imported into a group of hexagons.
 If you have a dead area in the photograph, you can elect to either not import the large photograph into that space or import a photograph into a small hexagon and place it over the dead area.

 This type of design chart can be used for a lot of different purposes.
 It can be a section break, a slide that delivers an impactful visual message with a minimum amount of text, a slide to show onscreen before and/or after a presentation, and so on.
 These types of slides are important to develop and keep at the ready.
 They are not that time consuming to produce, but you want to allow yourself enough time to get them right.